Øresund Bridge: Costs and benefits

 The cost of the Øresund Link, including motorway and railway connections on land, was DKK 30.1 billion (~€4.0 billion) according to the 2000 year price index, with the cost of the bridge expected in 2003 to be recouped by 2037.
 In 2006, Sweden began work on the Malmö City Tunnel, a SEK 9.45 billion connection with the bridge that was completed in December 2010.

 The Link will be entirely user-financed.
 The owner company, Øresundsbro Konsortiet, is in turn owned in equal parts by the Danish state and the Swedish state. Øresundsbro Konsortiet has taken loans guaranteed by the governments to finance the Link and the user fees are its only income.
 After the increase in traffic, these fees are enough to pay the interest and begin repaying the loans, which is expected to take about 30 years.

 Taxpayers have neither paid for the bridge nor the tunnel, but tax money has been used for the land connections.
 On the Danish side, the land connection has domestic benefits, mainly to connect the airport to the railway network.
-The Malmö City Tunnel has the benefit of connecting the southern part of the inner city to the rail network and allowing many more trains to and from Malmö.
+The Malmö City Tunnel has the benefit of connecting the southern part of the inner city to the rail network and enabling many more trains to and from Malmö.

 According to The Öresund Committee, the bridge has made a national economic gain of DKK 57 billion, or SEK 78 billion SEK (~€8.41 billion) on both sides of the strait by increased commuting and lower commuting expense.
 The gain is estimated to be SEK 6.5 billion per year but this could be increased to 7.7 billion by removing the three biggest obstacles to integration and mobility, the two largest being that non-EU nationals in Sweden are not allowed to work in Denmark and that many professional qualifications and merits are not mutually recognised.

 A 2021 study found that the bridge led to an increase in innovation in Malmö.
 The key mechanism appears to be that high-skilled workers were drawn to Malmö.
 A 2022 study found that the bridge caused an increase of 13.5% in the average wage of workers in the region, as the bridge expanded the size of the labor market.